rkoeninger/ShenScript/docs/interop.rst

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.

-.. function:: (js.in Key Object)

-   Determines if value is a key in an object.

-   :param any Key:       String or symbol name of a property.
-   :param object Object: Object that might contain a property by that key.
-   :returns:             A JavaScript boolean.

 .. function:: (js.infinite?
 X)

    Determines if value is positive or negative infinity.